kislay536/kislay536.github.io/copy_files/Metro-MPI++.md

 # Project Description

-As modern SoC designs get more and more complex, especially manycore-based ones, simulation performance becomes a serious bottleneck.
-RTL simulation is still the most accurate way to verify digital designs, but the traditional monolithic simulators don’t scale well when the design has many replicated hardware blocks like cores or NoC components.
-This often results in extremely long simulation times, which slows down the development design cycle.
+As modern SoC designs especially manycore-based ones get more and more complex, simulation performance becomes a serious bottleneck.
+RTL simulation is still the most accurate way to verify digital designs, but the traditional monolithic simulators don’t scale well when the design has a lot of replicated blocks like cores or NoC components.
+This often results in extremely long simulation times, which slows down development.

-Newer simulators do give us the option to do parallel simulation, but they lack one important aspect: they fail to give the simulator (or the compiler that does the parsing and AST construction) a perspective of the physical structure of the hardware design.
-Because of this, the preprocessing, AST construction, elaboration, and optimization follow a standard approach that a general-purpose software language compiler like GCC follows.
-However, unlike C and C++, HDLs carry much more information that is not visible to general-purpose compilers.
-An intuitive example would be the case of gem5: when we are modifying some structures like the O3 CPU model, it may happen that we are able to complete the building process of the binary without throwing any errors but later fail during the simulation.
-This happens because of the same reason—GCC does not know what this code represents, and it does exactly the same thing it does with other C++ code.
-Apart from this, the current parallel simulation frameworks lack the ability to scale.
+Newer simulators do give us the option to do parallel simulation but they lack at one important aspect and that is they fail to give the Simulator(or the compiler that doees the parsing and AST construction) a perspective of the physical structure of the hardware design.
+Becasue of this, the preprocessing, AST Construction, elaboration and optimization follows a standard approach that a general purpose software language compiler like GCC follows.
+But unlike C and C++, HDLs carry much more information that are kind-of not visible to the GP compilers.
+An intuitive example would be the case of gem5, when we are modifying some structurs in gem5 let's say the O3 CPU model than it may happen that we are able to complete the building process of the binary of any architecture i.e. it doesn't throw any errors but despite this it may happen that it fails terribily during the run simulations.
+ANd this happens because of the same reason, that g++ doesn't know what this code represents and it does exactly the same thing it does with other c++ codes.
+Apart from this, the current parallel simulation frameworks lacks the ability to scale.

-To handle the scaling issue, my mentors, Dr. Guillem and Prof. Jonathan, have come up with a novel way of parallelizing RTL simulations, targeting OpenPiton, [Metro-MPI](https://ieeexplore.ieee.org/abstract/document/10137080).
-This novel approach breaks the entire binary simulating the whole design into smaller ones simulating a top-level system and partitioned/duplicated hardware blocks, keeping the hardware boundaries in consideration so that the data movement between these different binaries can be minimized.
-Then, these binaries are simulated in parallel on different threads across multiple nodes using [MPI (Message Passing Interface)](https://en.wikipedia.org/wiki/Message_Passing_Interface#Overview), which is a de facto standard for communication among processes that model a parallel program running on a distributed memory system.
+To handle scaling issue, my mentors, Dr. Guillem and Prof. Jonathan have came up with a nice way of parallelizing RTL simulation of OpenPiton, [Metro-MPI](https://ieeexplore.ieee.org/abstract/document/10137080), by manually generating different binaries that can be simulated parallely on different threads across multiple nodes by exploiting the hardware boundaries like the NoC structures and by using Message Passing Interface.

-The reason we opted for this approach even though [Verilator](https://www.veripool.org/verilator/), an open-source SystemVerilog simulator, does provide an [inbuilt partitioning and scheduling](https://github.com/verilator/verilator/blob/master/docs/internals.rst#multithreaded-mode) mechanism based on a [1989 paper](https://www.cs.rice.edu/~vs3/PDF/Sarkar89.pdf) *"Partitioning and Scheduling Parallel Programs for Multiprocessors"* is because this approach is too generic, and we can do better by making the partitioner and scheduler aware of the hardware structures.

-In this project, Metro-MPI++, my goal was to take the same philosophy as in Metro-MPI and automatically enable it inside Verilator:
+In this project, Metro-MPI++, my goal was to take the same philosophy as in Metro-MPI and enable verilator, an open source system verilog simulator,-

-* To automatically detect the possible partitions that can be simulated in parallel.
+   * To automatically detect the possible partitions that can be simulated parallely.
-* To extract as much information as possible about the connecting interface of these partitions to enable Verilator to make informed decisions.
+   * To extract as much information as possible about the connecting interface of these partitions to enable Verilator to take informed descisions.
    * Generate intermediate files and structures needed to insert MPI to do parallel simulations.

 ## Metro-MPI++ Workflow